learn-co-curriculum/probability-density-functions-lab/README.md

 ## Plot histograms (with densities on the y-axis) for male and female heights

 - Make sure to create overlapping plots
-- use binsize = 10, set alpha level so that overlap can be visualized
+- Use binsize = 10, set alpha level so that overlap can be visualized

 ```python